Last updated:

 3. Search modified inspections

-2. Search for "SafetyCulture" and select the Search modified inspections action.
+2. Search and select Search modified inspections under the "SafetyCulture (iAuditor)" connector.

-3. If this is your first time using SafetyCulture on Power Automate, authenticate the connector by configuring the following fields, then clicking Create.
+3. If this is your first time using SafetyCulture on Power Automate, authenticate the connector by configuring the following fields, and then clicking Create New.

 • Connection Name: We recommend that you name the connection by the account username or email from which the API token is generated.

-• API token: Input your API token in the format of "Bearer <token>".
+• API token: Enter your API token in the format of "Bearer <token>".
 Make sure there is a space between "Bearer" and the API token.

-• Modified After: Click the field and select Past time from the dynamic content list.
+• Modified After: Click the field, then click image and select Past time from the list.

 • Filter by template (optional): If you only want to process inspections from a specific template, click the field to select the template from the dropdown menu, or select Enter custom value and input the template's unique identifier.

-• Archived (optional): Click the field and select true if you want to only email reports of archived inspection, or select both for active and archived inspections.
+• Archived (optional): Click the field and select true if you only want to process archived inspections, or select both for active and archived inspections.

-• Completed (optional): Click the field and select false if you want to only email reports of incomplete inspections, or select both for complete and incomplete inspections.
+• Completed (optional): Click the field and select false if you only want to process incomplete inspections, or select both for complete and incomplete inspections.

-• Ownership (optional): Click the field and select me if you want to only email reports of inspections that are owned by your account, or select other for inspections that are owned by other users in your organization.
+• Ownership (optional): Click the field and select me if you only want to process inspections that are owned by your account, or select other for inspections that are owned by other users in your organization.

 • Limit: Keep in mind that each flow run can only process up to 1,000 inspections.
 If your organization conducts more than 1,000 inspections every hour, you should narrow the frequency in "1.
 Recurrence" and "2.
 Get past time".